 1. Acute risk.
 An acute aggregate risk assessment takes into account acute exposure estimates from dietary consumption of food and drinking water.
-The acute dietary risk estimates are not of concern to EPA (<100% aPAD) at the 95th exposure percentile for the general U.S. population and all other population subgroups.
-The acute dietary exposure was 62% of the aPAD for females 13-49 years old, the population subgroup with the highest percent aPAD.
-Therefore, the acute aggregate risk associated with the proposed uses of thiram is not of concern to EPA for the general U.S. population or any population subgroups.
+Using DEEM-FCID, acute dietary exposure at the 95th exposure percentile is estimated at 0.012053 mg/kg bw/day for the general U.S. population (1.9% of the aPAD) and 0.008637 mg/kg bw/day (62% of the aPAD) for females 13-49 years old, the population subgroup with the highest % aPAD dietary exposure to thiram.

 2. Chronic risk.
 The chronic aggregate risk assessment takes into account exposure estimates from dietary consumption of thiram (food and drinking water).
-The chronic dietary risk estimates are not of concern to EPA (<100% cPAD) for the general U.S. population and all other population subgroups.
-The chronic dietary exposure was 70% of the cPAD for children 1-2 years old, the population subgroup with the highest estimated chronic dietary exposure.
-Therefore, the chronic aggregate risk associated with the proposed uses of thiram is not of concern to EPA for the general U.S. population or any population subgroups.
+Dietary risk estimates were determined considering exposures from food and drinking water using EDWCs for surface water sources.
+Using the DEEM-FCID software, dietary exposure is estimated at 0.002257 mg/kg bw/day for the general U.S. population (15% of the cPAD) and 0.011943 mg/kg bw/day (80% of the cPAD) for children 1-2 years old, the population subgroup with the highest estimated chronic dietary exposure to thiram.